Metro services resume in several cities amid COVID-19 measures; Passengers cautious | Business

 After remaining shut for over five months due to the COVID-19 pandemic, metro train services resumed in most of the cities on Monday on a cautious note amid a slew of measures for the safety of passengers and staff.
 With the Centre issuing guidelines for their resumption under Unlock 4, the rapid transit networks started operations in a graded manner in Delhi-NCR, Lucknow, Kochi, Chennai, Hyderabad, Bengaluru and Ahmedabad, but were still closed in Mumbai, Nagpur, Kolkata and Jaipur.

 Passenger traffic was thin on the first day as many commuters said that they were still not sure if taking public transport was safe due to the risk of infection.
 Stickers and markings were seen both in trains and on platforms so that passengers maintain social distancing.
+Around 15,500 commuters travelled on the Delhi Metro, which had an average daily ridership of over 26 lakh before COVID-19.
+Around 6,000 people boarded Lucknow metro trains, as against over 70,000 in pre-lockdown days.
 Metro authorities said that they were encouraging commuters to go for cashless/online ticket transactions.
 In Delhi and Bengaluru, all passengers were asked to use smart cards as no tokens were being sold.

 On the station premises, passengers were permitted to enter the concourse only after temperature checks with thermal guns and sanitisation of hands.
 Frequently touched areas in coaches like grab rails, poles, handles, passenger seats and door surfaces were being sanitised regularly.